The Optimization Landscape of Carath\'eodory Decomposition of Toeplitz Covariances

 \section{Experimental Results}

-In this section, we report the results of numerical experiments\footnote{All the experiments and code are provided in open source: \url{https://github.com/danielbusbib/Estimation-of-Toeplitz-Covariance-Matrices-using-Overparameterized-Gradient-Descent}}.
-The input to all algorithms is $M$ samples of a zero mean random complex normal with an unknown covariance $\mtx{C}$.
-The output is the estimate of the covariance $\hat{\mtx{C}}$.
-All reported graphs are Monte-Carlo averages over $100$ independent trials for each sample size $M\in\{10,20,\ldots,100\}$.
+In this section, we report numerical experiments\footnote{All the experiments and code are provided in open source: \url{https://github.com/danielbusbib/Estimation-of-Toeplitz-Covariance-Matrices-using-Overparameterized-Gradient-Descent}}.
+The input to the algorithms is either the exact covariance $\mtx{C}$, in the population experiments where $\mtx{S}=\mtx{C}$, or a sample covariance $\mtx{S}$ computed from $M$ independent samples in the finite-sample experiment.
+The first experiment is a single illustrative example.
+The second experiment averages over $600$ random population instances, and the third averages over $600$ random data realizations for each sample size $M\in\{10,20,\ldots,100\}$.

-In all experiments, we compare the accuracy of five estimators: \begin{itemize} \item GD$^\star$x$F$: Algorithm 1 with oversampling $K=F\cdot P$ \item GDx$F$: Algorithm 2 with oversampling $K=F\cdot P$ \item ATOM \cite{ATOM24}: The code is implemented in Matlab with two versions.
-In each run, we report the results of the best version. \item PGD \cite{PLS25}: Projected Gradient Descent for maximizing the exact likelihood under positive definiteness constraints on the inverse covariance matrix. \end{itemize}

-GD and GD$^\star$ algorithms were implemented with backtracking parameters $\alpha = 0.3$ and $\beta = 0.5$ with $45$k max iterations.
-Optimization is terminated early when convergence is detected, either by a sufficiently small gradient norm or in the objective likelihood function value.

-Note that GD$^\star$ (Algorithm~1) is omitted from the accuracy comparison graphs since it achieves similar accuracy as GD (Algorithm~2).
-However, both algorithms are included in the computational time comparisons to demonstrate the efficiency gains from using separate learning rates for amplitude and frequency parameters.
+We note that the goal of this section is to understand the optimization landscape of the Carath\'eodory decomposition and not to propose the fastest Toeplitz covariance solver.
+For a detailed comparison of GD versus ATOM \cite{ATOM24} we refer readers to the conference version of this work \cite{busbib2025toeplitz}, where the GD method reached accuracy comparable to or better than ATOM.
+As expected, the Newton algorithm of \cite{cederberg2024toeplitz} is a second-order method, which is faster than GD.
+Future work may consider the combination of Carath\'eodory parameterization with Newton's method.

+We evaluate the proposed gradient descent method (Algorithm~\ref{alg2}) at several overparameterization levels $K=F\cdot P$, and an amplitude-only variant that optimizes only the amplitudes on a fixed frequency grid.
+The theory shows that, even at $K=P$, the population objective has no spurious positive definite stationary points.
+Our focus here is therefore on the practical effect of overparameterization on convergence speed and finite-sample accuracy.
+GD was implemented with backtracking parameters $\alpha = 0.3$ and $\beta = 0.5$, a maximum of $45{,}000$ iterations, regularizer $\varepsilon=10^{-3}$, and initial step sizes $\eta_0^{(a)}=8\cdot10^{-2}$ and $\eta_0^{(\omega)}=9\cdot10^{-3}$.
+Optimization is terminated early when both the gradient norm and the objective value change by less than $10^{-6}$ over $12$ consecutive iterations.